Advanced guide.¶

 exit on exception acts differently depending on where the lognode outputs to.

-if the lognode outputs to a file and doesn’t print, it will log the exception and location to where the exception occurred, and then exit the program printing a message along the lines of “An exception occurred: (exception message) please check the log file for more information.”
+if the lognode outputs to a file and doesn’t print, it will log the exception and location to where the exception occurred, and then exit the program printing a message like “An exception occurred: (exception message) please check the log file for more information.”

 however, if the lognode outputs to the console, it will not print any extra info, and you will see the exception message printed to the console (assuming it’s in the print list).